JunkaiDong/junkaidong.github.io/physics/firstpassage.md

 *I had hoped that at this point I could do the first return/passage calculations for anomalous diffusion, but it seems that the computation of the inverse Fourier transform is quite hard.*

 We consider a special case where we have 1D discrete-time random walk, but each step obeys a random distribution $p(k)$ which could be a Lévy flight.
-Define $S(x_0, n)$ to be the survival probability (that the trajectory never crossed the origin) at step $n$, and $S(x_0,z)$ be the generating function.
+Define $S(x_0, n)$ to be the survival probability (that the trajectory is always positive) at step $n$, and $S(x_0,z)$ be the generating function.
 Assume that the distribution of $p(x)$ is continuous.
 Then the Pollaczek-Spitzer formula states that

 $$
 \int_0^\infty S(x_0,z) e^{-px_0}dx_0 = \frac{1}{p\sqrt{1-z}}\exp\left[-\frac{p}{\pi}\int_0^\infty \frac{\log(1-zp(k))}{p^2+k^2}dk\right]